goffinet/packer-kvm/README.md

 # packer-kvm

-Create VM templates for usage with libvirt/KVM virtualization.
+Create VM templates with packer for usage with libvirt/KVM virtualization : centos 7, ubuntu 1804, debian 9.

 Only for education and learning purposes.

+## Introduction

 This is a Packer Proof of Concept/sample with :